 Vela in 3D

-The image painted on the base grid is the relevant 4,019 ly x 4,019 ly section of the NASA/JPL-Caltech Milky Way map.
-The partial circle at the edge of the image is the smallest circle centered around the Sun in the NASA/JPL-Caltech Milky Way map, a circle with a radius of 750 light years.
+The image painted on the base grid is the relevant 4,019 ly x 4,019 ly section of the modified European Space Agency's (ESA) Milky Way map.
+The partial yellow circle at the edge of the image is the small yellow circle centered around the Sun in the modified European Space Agency's (ESA) Milky Way map, a circle with a radius of 750 light years.
 The base grid parallels the galactic plane, and lies 159 light years below the actual galactic plane. b Velorum is far more distant than the other bright stars of Vela; see below for a view of Vela without b Velorum.

 Click here for a table of the data used to generate this view.